Peoria announces diversity directory initiative - NewsBreak

 No one injured after kitchen fire at East Peoria business

-PEORIA (Heart of Illinois ABC) - No one was injured during a fire at The Original Wonderdog in East Peoria Thursday.
+PEORIA (25 News Now) - No one was injured during a fire at The Original Wonderdog in East Peoria Thursday.
 East Peoria Fire Chief Bobby Zimmerman says firefighters kept the fire to the business, but surrounding businesses did sustain some smoke damage.
-He says there was “significant” damage to...
+He says there was “significant” damage to the...